 In person, to people who arrange with me to come individually or in a small group to my home in Athens, Ohio for a 2 or 3 day period.
 We have guest bedrooms in our home and we generally supply dinners at the restaurant we own, and breakfast and lunch at home.
 There are lots of local motels if you prefer.
 The closest large airport is CMH in Columbus, 70 miles away.
 References are available upon request.
 Price is dependent on my schedule and how many hours of instruction you think you can take in the period of time you’re here, and whether you’re bringing a significant other or are coming with a friend who also wants banjo instruction.
 Just call me and we can discuss my pricing, which is very fair.

 Remotely, via Skype or Facebook Video Messenger.
 If you’ve never tried this, you’ll be amazed at how well it can work.
 My price is the same as for face to face lessons: $40/hour.
 Payment is by PayPal or credit or debit card or you can send me a check.

 At music camps and workshops.
 Check my schedule page.

 Through my YouTube channel.
-If your financial circumstances are such that you can’t afford lessons, I urge you to check out the hundreds of free instructional videos available on my YouTube channel.
+If your financial circumstances are such that you can’t afford lessons, or my Patreon page, I urge you to check out the hundreds of free instructional videos available on my YouTube channel.
 You won't get the feedback that a lesson provides, but it's still a good resource!